yqlbu/hikariai-web/web/content/blog/26-Mosdns-The-Next-Generation-DNS-Resolver.md

 A DNS resolver, also known as a resolver, is a server on the Internet that converts domain names into IP addresses.

 When you use the Internet, every time you connect to a website using its domain name (such as "computerhope.com"), your computer needs to know that website's IP address (a unique series of numbers).
-So your computer contacts a DNS resolver, and gets the current IP address of computerhope.com.
+So your computer contacts a DNS resolver and gets the current IP address of computerhope.com.

 Usually, the resolver is one part of a larger decentralized DNS (domain name system).
 When you send your request to the DNS resolver, the resolver accesses other servers in the DNS to obtain the address, then sends you the response.